 Pediatric ethanol intoxication

 Even a small quantity of ethanol can induce intoxication in toddlers and children.
 Ethanol intoxication can induce a severe reaction including altered mental status, bradycardia, hypoglycemia, hypothermia, hypotension, coma, seizures, respiratory depression, and even death.
-Other signs and symptoms of ethanol ingestion include lethargy, drowsiness, slurred speech, nystagmus, ataxia, eye irritation, nausea, vomiting, conjunctival injection, oral irritation, cough, abdominal pain, hematemesis, polyuria, hypovolemic dehydration, and a sweet fruity breath odor.
+Other signs and symptoms of ethanol ingestion include lethargy, drowsiness, slurred speech, nystagmus, ataxia, eye irritation, nausea, vomiting, conjunctival injection, oral irritation, cough, abdominal pain, hematemesis, polyuria, hypovolemic dehydration, and a sweet, fruity odor to the breath.

-Reporting: It is crucial that any recognition or suspicion of abuse or neglect be followed by immediate reporting to appropriate authorities to safeguard the child from further injury.
-To report suspected abuse, the clinician should contact his/her state or local CPS agency.
+It is crucial that any recognition or suspicion of abuse or neglect be followed by immediate reporting to appropriate authorities to safeguard the child from further injury.
+To report suspected abuse in the United States, the clinician should contact their state or local Child Protection Services (CPS) agency.
 The national number, 1-800-4-A-CHILD, is available to help locate the regional department.
 If unsure whether to report, consultation with other health care professionals or CPS is recommended to help determine if the incident is reportable.
 It is important to remember that the duty to report requires only a reasonable suspicion that abuse has occurred and not certainty.

 T51.0X1A – Toxic effect of ethanol, accidental (unintentional), initial encounter